5 W. North Avenue,

 7 people favorited this theater

-The Parkway Theatre currently stands vacant on West North Avenue in Baltimore City, just west of Charles Street.
+The Parkway Theatre is located on W. North Avenue in Baltimore City, just west of Charles Street.

-The theatre was opened October 23, 1915 with Pauline Frederick in “Zaza”.
+The 1,100-seat theatre was opened October 23, 1915 with Pauline Frederick in “Zaza”.
 Built by Henry W. Webb’s Northern Amusement Company.
-The auditorium is an almost direct copy of the auditorium of the 1913-built West End Cinema Theatre/Rialto Theatre, Coventry Street, London, England (which is now a casino and has its own page on Cinema Treasures), which was seen by an American visitor while on a trip to London.
+The auditorium is an almost direct copy of the auditorium of the 1913-built West End Cinema Theatre/Rialto Theatre, Coventry Street, London, England (which is now a casino and has its own page on Cinema Treasures), which was seen by Henry W. Webb while on a trip to London in 1913.
 The Parkway Theatre was equipped with a Moller 2 manual, 15 ranks theatre organ.
 In 1926 it was taken over by Loew’s Inc. and they employed architect John Eberson to redecorate the theatre.
 The Moller organ was replaced by a Wurlitzer 2 manual, 8 ranks instrument.

-The area has fallen on hard times and the Parkway Theatre, which recently was a Korean Businesses Owners Assn.
+The area fell on hard times and the Parkway Theatre was closed in 1977.
+It became a Korean Businesses Owners Assn.
 Headquarters in 1989, and became office space in the 1990’s, but later became vacant.

 The Charles Theatre, Baltimore’s ‘Art theatre’ is just around the corner on Charles Street.